gramps-project/gramps-web-docs/docs/en/user-guide/start-tree.md

 ## Next steps

+- **Understand the structure.** See [How Gramps organizes data](data-model.md) for how people, families, events, places, and sources fit together.
 - **Add more details.** Open a person's page – for example with the **Person Details** button in the chart toolbar – to add further events, notes, sources, and more.
 See [Editing in the tree view](tree-edit.md) for what can be done directly in the chart.
 - **Add photos and documents.** See [Add media files](media.md).
 - **Invite your family.** Relatives need their own account on your tree; see [Manage users](../administration/users.md) and [Registration](registration.md).